Can Context Bridge the Reality Gap? Sim-to-Real Transfer of Context-Aware Policies: Evaluation

 \textbf{Analysis.} Across all evaluated context configurations reported in \Cref{tab:pendulum1}, conditioning on explicit contextual information --- either via a ground-truth oracle or through a learned estimator --- results in markedly improved performance compared to the \textit{Agnostic} baseline. \textit{Oracle} establishes an empirical upper bound on performance, exhibiting very low variance across runs.
 In no case does a learned estimator exceed \textit{Oracle}'s performance.
 While the best-performing runs across methods can occasionally approach \textit{Oracle}’s return, none consistently achieve superior performance.

 Among the learned supervision strategies, both \textit{GT} and \textit{PL} exhibit comparable and consistently superior performance.
-We conduct a Welch’s t-test to evaluate the statistical significance of the observed performance differences between \textit{GT} and \textit{PL}, due to its robustness to unequal variances across samples.
-The resulting p-values exceed the conventional significance threshold ($p > 0.05$), indicating that the differences are not statistically significant.
-This suggests that, under the conditions considered, weak supervision via policy loss is equally effective as fully supervised regression, despite the latter's access to direct context targets.
+We conduct a Welch’s t-test to evaluate the statistical significance of the observed performance differences between \textit{GT} and \textit{PL}, comparing corresponding architectures (LSTM and Transformers), due to its robustness to unequal variances across samples.
+For the LSTM-based estimators, the resulting p-values exceed the conventional significance threshold ($p > 0.05$) across all context settings, indicating that the differences are not statistically significant.
+For the Transformer-based estimators, statistically significant differences emerge in some higher-dimensional context settings --- specifically for the (\textit{g}, \textit{m}), (\textit{l}, \textit{m}) and (\textit{g}, \textit{l}, \textit{m}) combinations --- while remaining non-significant in the other cases.
+Overall, these results suggest that weak supervision via policy loss can be as effective as fully supervised regression, but that the relative behavior of the two strategies may depend on the choice of context estimator architecture and the dimensionality of the context space.

 \begin{landscape}

 \end{landscape}

 Analysis of performance across increasing context dimensionality reveals a degradation in both return and stability for all methods, with broader confidence intervals and growing divergence from \textit{Oracle}.
 This is particularly pronounced in the $3D$ case, underscoring the difficulty of accurately inferring context embeddings in high-dimensional settings.